unexpectedpanda/mobydump/README.md

   -r <SECONDS_PER_REQUEST>, --ratelimit <SECONDS_PER_REQUEST>
                         How many seconds to wait between requests.
 When not specified, defaults to 10.
+Overrides the MOBY_RATE environment variable.
                         Choose a number from the following list:

                         10 - MobyGames non-commercial free API key 5  - MobyPro non-commercial API key